pwjazz/sqins/README.md

 val line_item = new LineItemTable()

 // Set up a connection
-implicit val conn: Connection = getConnection // get your connection from wherever you like
+val conn: Connection = getConnection // get your connection from wherever you like

+// Set up some queries
+val newInvoice = Invoice(description = "An invoice")
-// We can set up queries inline val query = INSERT INTO invoice VALUES (Invoice(description = "An invoice"))
+val query = INSERT INTO invoice VALUES (newInvoice)

-// Let's insert an invoice and some line items query(conn) match {
+// Insert an invoice and some line items query(conn) match {
   // If the insert succeeds, we get back the inserted id case Some(invoiceId: Long) => {
-    for (i <- 1 to 5) yield LineItem(invoice_id = invoiceId, amount = i).insert(conn)
+    for (i <- 1 to 5) yield
+      LineItem(invoice_id = invoiceId, amount = i).insert(conn)
   }
   case None => // ignore
 }

-// Since conn is implicit, we'll stop using it since it's actually not needed explicitly
+// Make the connection implicit so we don't have to keep using it explicitly implicit val implicitConn = conn

-// Let's update the amount on all of our line items UPDATE(line_item) SET (line_item.amount := ?(50)) go
+// Update the amount on all of our line items
+// Notice the use of ?() to bind the value 50 UPDATE(line_item) SET (line_item.amount := ?(50)) go

-// Let's query for invoices with line items, and let's use aliases while we're at it val i = invoice AS "i" val li = line_item AS "li"
+// Set up some aliases for our tables val i = invoice AS "i" val li = line_item AS "li"

-val selectQuery = (
+// Query for invoices with line items val selectQuery = (
   SELECT(i.*, li.*)
   FROM (i INNER_JOIN li ON i.id == li.invoice_id)
   ORDER_BY (i.id, li.ts DESC))

+// Print out our query expression just to see what it looks like println(selectQuery.expression)

+// Run the query
 val selectResult = selectQuery go

 // Iterate through the results and print the info